dotnet/AspNetCore.Docs/aspnet/config-builder.md

   * The configuration builders adds all key/value pairs from the external source into the resulting configuration section.

 * `Expand` - Operates on the raw XML before it's parsed into a configuration section object.
 It can be thought of as an expansion of tokens in a string.
 Any part of the raw XML string that matches the pattern `${token}` is a candidate for token expansion.
 If no corresponding value is found in the external source, then the token is not changed.
+Builders in this mode are not limited to the `<appSettings/>` and `<connectionStrings/>` sections.

 The following markup from *web.config* enables the [EnvironmentConfigBuilder](https://www.nuget.org/packages/Microsoft.Configuration.ConfigurationBuilders.Environment/) in `Strict` mode: